Cornell-MAE-UG/sp26-portfolio-saf267-boop/_projects/2026-Nutcracker.md

 | Selected material | Structural steel |
 | Elastic modulus | 200 GPa |

+---

-**Part 1: Force and Geometry Analysis**
+## Part 1: Force and Geometry Analysis

-My approach to the problem:
-My approach was to first take the moment about the pin at the nutcracker, which was the part furtheset away from the handle.
-Based on how I designed the nucracker, It allowed for the only part of the radius vector that I had to take into account, was the part along the i^ axis.
-The radius until the nut I designated as x1, and the radius until the applied for I measure as x1+x2.
-Taking the moment about the pin would allow me to find these two values of x1 and x2 that would balance the forces sufficently.
-Once I found the lengths, I had the complete diagram of the nutcracker.

-Discussion on usability of the design:
+The first stage of the design used moment equilibrium about the nutcracker pin.
+This point was selected because it allowed the applied handle force and the nut reaction force to be related through their moment arms.

+The distance from the pin to the nut was defined as \(x_1\), while the distance from the pin to the applied user force was defined as \(x_1 + x_2\).
+Using the required nut-cracking force and the maximum applied user force, the handle length was selected so that the applied force could generate enough moment to crack the nut.

-This design was usable as you only needed to apply 500N of force on each end with a 1cm gap in between.
+This geometry produced a usable design because the user only needed to apply 500 N at each handle while maintaining a 1 cm nut gap.

-Diagram of the Nutcracker:
 ![Nutcracker geometry diagram]({{ "/assets/images/nutcracker_diagram_1.png" | relative_url }}){: .project-image }

+---

-**Part 2: Beam Deflection and Material Selection**
+## Part 2: Beam Deflection and Material Selection

-Problem statement and objective:
-Given the design of the nutcracker as stated above I now needed to:
+The second stage of the design analyzed the elastic deflection of the nutcracker handles.
+The objective was to select a beam cross-section and material that would keep the vertical deflection below 2% of the beam length while remaining as mass-efficient as possible.

+The design requirements were:

-#1 Find the location of maximum elastic deflection in your handles.
+1. Determine the location of maximum elastic deflection in the handles.
-#2 Choose a “beam” design (cross-section, material) such that the vertical elastic deflection is below 2% of its length and is the most mass-efficient possible.
+2. Select a beam cross-section and material that limits vertical deflection to less than 2% of the handle length.
-#3 Present the final diamgram as in an image or drawing.
+3. Present the final nutcracker geometry and beam model.

-My approach to the problem:
-Given these assumptions the I used the following approaches:

-- **(a)** I created a free body diagram, where there were only three fources that acted upon it. #1 the Applied force of 500N, #2 the reaction force from the nut and #3 the force at the pin.
-Because I have the lengths described as above, I was able to use the appendix within Statics and Mechanics of Materials (Ferdinand P. Beer) and modeled it such that Xm (the point of applied load) was position at ((L^2-a^2)/3)^1/2 where when pluggin in the known lengths for L and using a as 2cm as would be described in the model, I got that xm = 3.214 cm.

-- **(b)** I used the same appendix which allowed me to find the equation for the maximum deflection.
-Because the maximum deflection can only be two percent of the length I used: Ymax = L*0.02 = (Pa(L^2-a^2)^3/2)/(9Sqrt(3)EIL), thus to answer the question we need to find the cross section and the material.
-This depends on the two variables E and I, all else are givens.
-So I isolated for them and now needed to choose materials such that it was the most mass effective.
-Using the same appendix, I found that a optimal material would be structural steel as it is sturdy to not deform a lot while still not being incredibley heavy.
-In addition, using the E=200GPA for steel this when done out gives the best W beam per unit shape to be the W 18x106

-- **(c)** attatched is the diagram that I would use for this nutcracker.
+### Deflection Analysis

+A free-body diagram was created using three primary forces:

+1. The applied user force of 500 N.
+2. The reaction force from the nut.
+3. The reaction force at the pin.

+Using the beam deflection appendix from *Statics and Mechanics of Materials* by Beer, the point of maximum deflection was modeled as:

+\[
+x_m = \sqrt{\frac{L^2 - a^2}{3}}
+\]

+Using the known handle length and \(a = 2 \text{ cm}\), the maximum deflection location was calculated as:

+\[
+x_m = 3.214 \text{ cm}
+\]

+The maximum allowable deflection was limited to:

+\[
+Y_{max} = 0.02L
+\]

+The deflection equation was then used to solve for the required relationship between the elastic modulus \(E\) and the area moment of inertia \(I\).
+Since the applied force, beam length, and geometry were already defined, the material and cross-section selection depended primarily on \(E\) and \(I\).

+Structural steel was selected because of its high elastic modulus, stiffness, and ability to resist deformation under the applied loading conditions.
+Using \(E = 200 \text{ GPa}\), the selected beam shape was a W18x106 section.

 ![Final nutcracker beam model]({{ "/assets/images/nutcracker_diagram_2.png" | relative_url }}){: .project-image }

+---

+## Technologies and Concepts Used

+- Static equilibrium
+- Moment analysis
+- Beam deflection modeling
+- Material selection
+- Cross-section optimization
+- Structural steel design
+- Engineering design constraints

+---

+## Key Result

+The final design satisfied the required nut-cracking force while keeping the handle deflection below the allowable 2% limit.
+The project demonstrated how statics and mechanics of materials can be used to convert force requirements into a functional mechanical design.